CSSLabNKU/LeakyAutofill-Artifact/Code/README.md

 Research Artifact for our paper: "Leaky Autofill: An Empirical Study on the Privacy Threat of Password Managers' Autofill Functionality."

-> We recommend reading the `README.md` file in our GitHub repository rather than the `README.md` file contained in the virtual machine image.

 In this paper, we develop a semi-automated tool to test the autofill functionality of password managers (PMs).
 This tool leverages [Selenium](https://www.selenium.dev/) with Python to reduce the manual effort of clicking, inputting, and recording data during testing.
 It simulates user interactions by triggering the autofill functionality of PMs, fill in data into web forms, and recording the filled results (i.e., whether PM-stored data is filled into web forms).

-In our work, we utilize this tool to examine whether PMs fill data into hidden fields concealed by different techniques (e.g., CSS properties).
-Our [tested website](https://leakyautofill.github.io) is modified from 1Password's autofill functionality test website: https://fill.dev.
+In our work, we utilize this tool to examine whether PMs fill data into hidden fields using different techniques (e.g., CSS properties).
+Our tested website is modified from 1Password's autofill functionality test website: https://fill.dev.

 Our testing pipeline includes the following steps: